 Separate financial statements are provided for governmental funds.
-Major individual governmental funds are reported as separate columns in the fund financial statements.
+The major individual governmental fund is reported as separate column in the fund financial statements.

 Measurement Focus, Basis of Accounting, and Financial Statement Presentation

 Academy-wide Financial Statements - The Academy-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenue is recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Grants, categorical aid, and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.